 Though there are still more historic status plates offered by some states, these are the most common amongst them.

-Price alone isn’t a criterion for determining a vintage vs. an antique car, but it can indicate how valuable and desirable a collector vehicle is.
-A collector car’s sale price is determined by the make and model’s rarity, desirability/demand by consumers, its condition, quality of restoration, and mileage.
+Price isn’t a criterion for determining a vintage vs. an antique car, but it can indicate how valuable and desirable a collector vehicle is.
+A collector car’s sale price is determined by the make and model’s rarity, desirability, its condition, quality of restoration, and mileage.

 For example, a 1924 Chrysler Model B-70, which doesn’t get much time on the road these days, sold for $27,000 at auction while a mid-80s Honda CRX can go for as low as $4,500 according to Road and Track.